MicrosoftDocs/architecture-center/docs/example-scenario/confidential/healthcare-inference.md

 ## Pricing

-To explore the cost of running this scenario, all of the Azure services are preconfigured in the cost calculator.
-To see how the pricing would change for your particular use case, change the appropriate variables to match your expected traffic.
+To explore the cost of running this scenario, use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator), which preconfigures all Azure services.
+To see the price of your use case, change the appropriate variables to match your expected traffic.

-The following three sample cost profiles are based on the VM size that you select:
+The following three sample cost profiles use different VM sizes:

-- [Small](https://azure.com/e/67f57cced64540dbb8a764c175145c8c): This pricing example correlates to the **DC2s_v2** VM size, which contains two vCPUs.
+- [Small](https://azure.com/e/67f57cced64540dbb8a764c175145c8c): Uses the **DC2s_v2** VM size, which contains two vCPUs.
-- [Medium](https://azure.com/e/ddcc24e2e16848388c3556efd8dd3c57): This pricing example correlates to the **DC4s_V2** VM size, which contains four vCPUs.
+- [Medium](https://azure.com/e/ddcc24e2e16848388c3556efd8dd3c57): Uses the **DC4s_V2** VM size, which contains four vCPUs.
-- [Large](https://azure.com/e/d1732c48c782466b8fa302dfbd4a9887): This pricing example correlates to the **DC8_v2** VM size, which contains eight vCPUs.
+- [Large](https://azure.com/e/d1732c48c782466b8fa302dfbd4a9887): Uses the **DC8_v2** VM size, which contains eight vCPUs.

 ## Next steps